All Episodes

 Welcome to the show.

-I mean, we're focusing on unions when in fact we should be focusing on the politicians.
+I mean, we're focusing on unions when, in fact, we should be focusing on the politicians.

-Because effectively what you're saying is is politicians are sold to the highest bidder, and corporations, do you think there's not large corporate donations or large individual donations that can afford millions of dollars going to various candidates on the right?
+And corporations, do you think there's not large corporate donations or large individual donations that can afford millions of dollars going to various candidates on the right?

 There is.

-And do we not hold our politicians accountable to the people, not to any one individual group, not to the unions, not to the uh corporate world, but are we holding our politicians accountable?
+And do we not hold our politicians accountable to the people, not to any one individual group, not to the unions, not to the corporate world, but are we holding our politicians accountable?

 I think that politicians have too much power.